mojaloop/hackathon-docs/dev-portal/docs/3-guides/1_dfsp_setup.md

 ## 5. Register your endpoints

 In order to recieve callbacks from the switch, we need to register our endpoints.
-Feel free to copy and paste the following script into
+Feel free to copy and paste the following script into a text editor to easily configure the environment variables.

 ```bash